khinds10/CarComputer/README.md

 sudo nano /etc/wpa_supplicant/wpa_supplicant.conf
 ```

-Add the following lines to have your raspberrypi automatically connect to your home Wi-Fi:
+Add the following lines to have your Raspberry Pi automatically connect to your home Wi-Fi:
 *(if your wireless network is named "linksys" for example, in the following example)*

 ```